-Jim studied at the University of Sheffield, after which he joined London practice Proctor and Matthews.
-Here he gained extensive residential experience ranging from private houses to larger urban projects, including the first phase the Greenwich Millennium Village.
+Jim is a founding Director of Reed Watts.
+He studied at the University of Sheffield, after which he joined London practice Proctor and Matthews.
+Here he gained extensive residential experience ranging from private houses to larger urban projects, including the first phase of the Greenwich Millennium Village.

-Jim joined Haworth Tompkins in 2001 where he became an Associate Director.
-He led teams involved in delivering a number of award winning projects, covering a variety of sectors including cultural and arts, commercial and residential.
-He has gained a particular expertise in the creative adaptation and re-use of existing buildings, many of which have been listed.
-Clients included the London Library, the V&A, the Open Air Theatre and the National Portrait Gallery.
-More recently Jim has undertaken a series of feasibility studies and planning applications for residential projects and is well versed in housing design.
-In parallel with the larger work noted above Jim has worked on a number of private residential commissions, where budgets and sensitive sites have often required innovative solutions.
+In 2001, Jim joined Haworth Tompkins where he became an Associate Director leading teams on a number of award winning projects in a variety of sectors including cultural and arts, commercial and residential.
+He gained a particular expertise in the creative adaptation and re-use of existing buildings, many of which were listed.
+Clients included the London Library, the V&A Museum and the National Portrait Gallery.

+At Reed Watts Jim has continued to work on a broad range of typologies at various scales.
+In parallel with the larger projects, Jim has completed a number of private residential commissions, where budgets and sensitive sites have often required innovative solutions.

-Jim currently runs a post-graduate Unit at Kingston University with Takeshi Hayatsu.
-The unit is concerned primarily with the act of building and culminate last year with the construction of a Japanese teahouse in collaboration with the architect Terunobu Fujimori.
+Jim currently leads a post-graduate unit at Kingston University with Takeshi Hayatsu.
+The unit is concerned primarily with the craft of building, exploring the value and potential of collaborative work.
+Recent collaborators include the Japanese architect Terunobu Fujimori and Robin Hutchinson & the Community Brain.
+Work has been exhibited at the Barbican, the V&A and the Hampton Court Flower show.
 He has taught at a number of universities throughout the UK including Sheffield, De Montfort and Brighton.